kavstea/Business-Data-Management-Project/README.md

 grade: S

-no. of terms spent: 2
+no. of terms spent: 2 (reason - procrasination)